 A dramatic short film, starring Mary Fuller as Betty Gibbs, who I’m assuming plays the title character.

-I haven’t been able to find out much at all about the film itself (check out its IMDb entry here), and Mary Fuller herself (1888-1973) is also an enigma.
+I haven’t been able to find out much at all about the film itself, and Mary Fuller herself (1888-1973) is also an enigma.
 Born and raised in Washington, DC, she began as a stage actress and signed with the Edison Film Company in 1910.
 However, after starring in the first movie serial, What Happened to Mary (1912), and making it to Hollywood and signing with Universal Pictures, she left the movie industry behind in 1917, essentially disappearing from any kind of public life.
 That movie serial’s title turned out true to life, eh?

 She also was a screenwriter, and 8 of her screenplays were made into short films between 1913 and 1915.
 You can see a complete list of her films here.